Roshankumarmahapatra/Ellingham-diagram/README.md

 # Ellingham-diagram
-MATLAB scripts for generating and analyzing Ellingham diagrams — visualizing the thermodynamic stability of oxides and reduction reactions.
+Python scripts for generating and analyzing Ellingham diagrams — visualizing the thermodynamic stability of oxides and reduction reactions.

-This repository contains MATLAB scripts and functions for creating and analyzing Ellingham diagrams, which are graphical representations of the temperature dependence of the stability of compounds — typically used in metallurgy and thermodynamics to study oxidation and reduction reactions.
+This repository contains Python scripts and functions for creating and analyzing Ellingham diagrams, which are graphical representations of the temperature dependence of the stability of compounds — typically used in metallurgy and thermodynamics to study oxidation and reduction reactions.

 🔍 Features